Sister Street Fighter

+Sister Street Fighter (女必殺拳, On'na Hissatsu-ken) is a 1974 martial arts film directed by Kazuhiko Yamaguchi.
+Produced and distributed by Toei Company, it is a spin-off of The Street Fighter (1974), and is the first entry in a trilogy of films starring Etsuko Shihomi as Kōryū Li.
+It was followed by Sister Street Fighter: Hanging by a Thread (1974) and The Return of the Sister Street Fighter (1975).

 Plot

 When Lee Long (Hiroshi Miyauchi), a shorinji kempo champion and Hong Kong drug agent, goes missing during an investigation into the activities of a dummy corporation called Central Export, his sister, Tina (Sue Shiomi), is called in to continue the investigation in his place.
 On her way to Club Mandarin, she visits her uncle (Harry Kondo), who operates a restaurant, and her cousins Jerry (Tatsuya Nanjo) and Remi (Nami Tachibana).
 At Club Mandarin, she receives a red rose, the signal to look for Lee's partner in the investigation, Fanny Singer (Xiè Xiù-Róng).
 When assassins for Central Export abduct Fanny, Tina takes them on single-handedly, but they manage to capture Fanny and load her in their car, which is then hijacked by shorinji kempo student Sonny Hibachi (Sonny Chiba), who proceeds to transport her to the ballet studio operated by his girlfriend, Shinobu Kojo (Sanae Ohori).

 Furious at his minions for failing him, Ryozo Hayashi (Shohei Yamamoto) hires a mercenary, Hammerhead (Milton Ishibashi), to spy on the shorinji kempo school, led by Tetsudo Fujita (Asao Uchida).
 When Tina stops by, she's formally introduced to Sonny and another student, Emmy Kawasaki (May Hayakawa).
 After Sonny assures Tina that Fanny's all right, she hurries over to Kojo's ballet studio to question Fanny.
 After Fanny reveals that Lee was captured, she gives Tina a necklace before spasming from a lack of exposure to heroin, which she had been forcefully addicted to, as Hammerhead's minions attack the ballet studio.
 Tina and Kojo successfully ward them off, but Fanny is killed in a sneak attack using a poison dart.